16 Things To Do Near Combe Haven Holiday Park

 Hastings Country Park

-With 853 acres of beautiful grasslands, heathers, farmland, dramatic cliffs and an abundance of wildlife, the reserve sits in the High Weald Area of Outstanding Natural Beauty.
+With 853 acres of beautiful grasslands, heathers, farmland, dramatic cliffs and abundant wildlife, the reserve sits in the High Weald Area of Outstanding Natural Beauty.

 Cliff paths, peaceful ancient woodlands with unique biodiversity, conservation grazing and sustainable farming make Hastings Country Park one of the UK’s most diverse and important nature reserves.